-Here If I ask you can you find a way that you can utilize the benefit of type matching and composition at the same time what would you do?
+Here, if I ask you, can you find a way that you can utilize the benefit of type matching and composition at the same time, what would you do?
 Think about it.
 You can either use composition or inheritance to achieve the reusability and both come with their advantages and disadvantages.
-But if you find a way to take the benefits of both methodology then what would you do?
+But if you find a way to take the benefits of both methodologies, then what would you do?

 Decorator design pattern is an answer to that question.

-Lets see what is the textbook definition of the decorator pattern is and then one can compare it to the above example to get the grasp of the concept:
+Let's see what is the textbook definition of the decorator pattern and then one can compare it to the above example to get the grasp of the concept:

-1) “Decorator provide a flexible alternative to sub-classing for extending functionality”
+- “Decorator provides a flexible alternative to sub-classing for extending functionality”

 This second line of definition explains in the advantages of the decorator pattern.

-This class diagram shows the implementation of decorator pattern for the listing 2.
-A very simple example that shows how can we add benefit for both inheritance and composition in one place.
+This class diagram shows the implementation of decorator pattern for listing 2.
+This is a very simple example that shows how can we add benefit for both inheritance and composition in one place.

 TestCalss is the decorator to